You may have heard about the Piotroski F-Score but do you believe it can improve your investment returns? If not keep reading, you will be surprised.

 Worked best on small companies

-These were the back tested returns when he split the results between small, medium and large companies.
+These were the back tested F-Score returns when he split the results between small, medium and large companies.

 As you can see small companies would have given you the best returns.
-But, because of their size they would most likely not work for a long short strategy so only look at the High Score returns, which is also excellent!
+But, because of their size they would most likely not work for a long short strategy so only look at the High Score returns, which was also excellent!

 Important! - Companies to avoid like the plague